davidsondefaria/DataModelingPostgres-Udacity1/README.md

  - create_tables.py: This file will manage de database, creating and droping the tables;
  - sql_queries.py: This file contains the python alias for querys used in Postgres;
  - etl.py: Project core.
 Here, we process the data contained in dataset, getting information in song_data and log_data and inserting into database created by `create_tables.py`;
- - etl.ipynb: Provided by Udemy, this files contains a Jupyter notebook codes for learning and testing;
+ - etl.ipynb: Provided by Udacity, this files contains a Jupyter notebook codes for learning and testing;
- - test.ipynb: Provided by Udemy, this files contains a Jupyter notebook for test our program;
+ - test.ipynb: Provided by Udacity, this files contains a Jupyter notebook for test our program;
  - data: This folder contains the dataset.

 ## How to Run